manage-invite/manage-invite-bot/README.md

 +testleave           Try leave messages configuration
 ```

-You can use `+config` to show your servers global config.
+You can use `+config` to show your server global config.

 ### 🔑 Admin commands